tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 padded_length
 : The length to pad the ServerNameList value to prior to encryption.
-This value SHOULD be set to the largest ServerNameList the fronting server expects to support rounded up the nearest multiple of 16.
+This value SHOULD be set to the largest ServerNameList the server expects to support rounded up the nearest multiple of 16.
 {:br}